Konza Technopolis

 Konza Technopolis, also known as Silicon Savannah, is a large technology hub being built 64 km (39 mi) south of Nairobi.
 Its location spreads across the three counties of Machakos, Makueni, and Kajiado.
 It is a gazetted Special Economic Zone.
 Konza hosted the 41st International Association of Science Parks (IASP) conference between 25 and 27 September 2024.

 Planning

 Konza Technopolis is a smart city flagship project and a key component of Kenya's Vision 2030, which is positioned within the Economic and Macro Pillar under the business process outsourcing sector and related IT-enabled services (ITES).
-Through fostering a supportive environment that leverages information and communication technology (ICT), the technopolis is being modeled into a smart city meant to drive social and economic development.

 Design team

 The Expression of Interest for this assignment attracted 22 firm responses, narrowed to 6 in a shortlist.
 The Ministry and IFC selected the team led by HR&A Advisors, Inc. that included SHoP Architects, the Center for Urban and Regional Planning, OZ Architecture, Tetra Tech, Dar Al-Handasah, WPP-Scangroup, Hill & Knowlton, and HP-Gauff Ingenieure.